 Office of Human Rights (OHR)

-Interim Director: Kenneth Saunders
+Acting Director: Kenneth Saunders

 The District of Columbia Office of Human Rights (OHR) works to eradicate discrimination, increase equal opportunity, and protect the human rights of individuals who live in, work in, or visit the District of Columbia.
 The agency enforces local and federal civil rights laws by providing a cost-free legal process to those who believe they have experienced discrimination.
 The local laws OHR enforces include the DC Human Rights Act of 1977, DC Family & Medical Leave Act of 1990, Parental Leave Act of 1994, Language Access Act of 2004, Youth Bullying Prevention Act of 2012, Unemployed Anti-Discrimination Act of 2012, Fair Criminal Record Screening Amendment Act of 2014, Protecting Pregnant Workers Fairness Act of 2014, Fair Credit in Employment Act of 2016, Fair Criminal Record Screening for Housing Act of 2016, and the Street Harassment Prevention Act of 2018.
 OHR also proactively seeks to end discrimination in the District through educational campaigns and initiatives, and by identifying and investigating practices that may be discriminatory.
 The agency oversees the Language Access Program, Citywide Youth Bullying Prevention Program, Street Harassment Prevention Program, and a Returning Citizens Initiative.